 As a family's income increases, the amount of PHA subsidy goes down.
-If the amount of HCV assistance provided by the PHA drops to zero, the family's assistance terminates automatically 180 days after the last housing assistance payment.
+If the amount of HCV assistance provided by the PHA drops to zero, the family's assistance automatically terminates 180 days after the last housing assistance payment.